 Matthias says the team’s ultimate goal is to see whether their findings in preclinical models hold true in human trials.

-These types of therapies could potentially also help to overcome the tumour’s resistance to treatment and reduce the side effects associated with existing treatments.
+An added benefit is that some anti-cytokine drugs could potentially also help to overcome the tumour’s resistance to treatment and reduce the side effects associated with existing treatments.

 Read more stories about our breast cancer research:

 Tackling triple negative breast cancer on two fronts